Learn more about the different IRS tax brackets and find out which tax bracket you and your family fall under.

 First of all, each tax bracket doesn't have a name but rather a tax percentage to distinguish which bracket is which.
 So there is a 10%, 12%, 22%, 24%, 32%, 35% and 37% tax bracket.
 That is 7 in total.
 Which percentage applies to you will depend on the following 2 factors:

 Once your tax percentage category is determined, there is a total amount of taxes owed by taxpayers within that category.
 Then, the bracket's corresponding percentage rate is applied to however much money the taxpayer made over the minimum amount of income for that category.

 What is My Tax Bracket?

 To determine your tax bracket, there are just a few steps you'll need to take.
-Your tax bracket depends on several variables like how much you make and how you file your taxes, and even what year you are filing for.
+Your tax bracket depends on several variables like how much you make, how you file your taxes, and even what year you are filing for.

 What's My Tax Filing Status?

 The first thing you need to determine is your tax filing status, especially because this can sometimes change.